MicrosoftDocs/winrt-api/windows.media.capture/mediacaptureinitializationsettings.md

 | 1703 | 15063 | AlwaysPlaySystemShutterSound |

 > [!NOTE]
-> When **MediaCaptureSharingMode::SharedReadOnly** is used, some of the MediaCaptureInitializationSettings properties could not be configured.
+> When **MediaCaptureSharingMode::SharedReadOnly** is used, some of the MediaCaptureInitializationSettings properties can't be configured.
 See [SharingMode](mediacaptureinitializationsettings_sharingmode.md) for details.

 ## -examples